2010 Oregon Ducks football team: Schedule

-University of Oregon official schedule

 Roster

 On March 12, 2010, it was announced that 2008–09 starting quarterback Jeremiah Masoli would be suspended for the entire season following his guilty plea for burglary.
 He was dismissed from the football program on June 9 for an arrest while on his current suspension.

 On November 10, 2010, back-up quarterback Nate Costa was ruled out for the season with a knee injury.

 Darron Thomas took over as QB and played against Cam Newton in the BCS National Championship game.